GeertRoks/geertroksdotcom-Portfoliosite/nuxt-app/content/project/versal-plf.md

 ---
 ::

+The project and thesis were a great success and is highly relevant to ongoing research at the university.
+The research I have undertaken and the reporting on it has rewarded me with the cum laude distinction on my masters degree.

+> The student translated the problem into well-defined research questions.
+The complexity of the engineering task was high, and he did very good and thorough analysis of it.
+Worked systematically and performed a thorough design space exploration on the hardware platform.

 This project has taught me a lot about myself, including that I am very detail-oriented, so much so that I sometimes lose sight of the bigger picture.
-Now that I am aware of this, I try to take a step back more often to see wheter the particular detail I am working on helps the project as a whole.
-Additionally, I also confirmed for myself that I really enjoy to work on optimizing a certain application for a specific platform, where the optimization can be in reduced execution time, reduce power consumption or any other metric.
+Now that I am aware of this, I try to take a step back more often and evaluate the progress.
+Additionally, I confirmed for myself that I really enjoy to work on optimizing a certain application for a specific platform, where the optimization can be in reduced execution time, reduced power consumption or any other metric.
 These kind of high-performance computing projects (especially using heterogeneous computing architectures) really excite me.

 ::paper{link="https://essay.utwente.nl/103959/"}
 Read my thesis